 If an insurance company, for example, only looks at customers within product lines, the customer in each case is only a ‘single product’ customer, as a result of the way the company thinks.
 The customer, of course, may have several products and may be irritated to be only offered a standard discount or incentive when considering taking another product from that insurer; they expect to be rewarded for their loyalty, but the company has organisationally made itself blind to that loyalty.

 "Data fracking obviates the need for large-scale systems development or the need to change the way the organisation works, before the financial value of the approach is proved."

-Of course, there are obstacles to doing this, primarily vested organisational structures and data management systems and logistics, and there will be howls of “that’s not the way we do things!” and “but the cost will be prohibitive!”.
-It will be essential to gain high-level support within the organisation, and to do this we will need to demonstrate the value in dismantling the data silos in a way which tangibly demonstrates the increased revenues and increased customer satisfaction which this will deliver.
+Of course there are obstacles to doing this, primarily vested organisational structures and data management systems and logistics, and there will be howls of “That’s not the way we do things!” and “But the cost will be prohibitive!”
+It will be essential to gain high-level support within the organisation, and to do this we will need to demonstrate the value in dismantling the data silos in a way which shows the increased revenues and increased customer satisfaction this will deliver.

 The way to do this is by data fracking: carrying out small, disruptive tests and pieces of analysis which can identify seams or pockets of data value where traditional wisdom (or traditional less-than-wise thinking) believes that no value exists.
 Just like fracking in its traditional sense, data fracking is a small-scale and/or localised tool to identify a much bigger opportunity.